 - Prequalification: You can check your rates for green loans without affecting your credit scores.
 Just remember, prequalification is an estimate of terms — it doesn’t guarantee your rate or approval.
 Your final loan approval and terms may be different after you complete the full application process.

 - Disbursement: Most borrowers will receive their money quickly after approval.
-According to Upstart, 99% of those approved get their funds just one business day after accepting their loans’ terms.

 Read our review of Upstart personal loans to learn more.